Your day-by-day itinerary

-Over the next few days, you can relax and take it easy with a stay on the golden beaches of the Damai Peninsular, just North of Sarawak’s capital Kuching.
-You can swim in the South China sea, relax with a book by the pool and simply take it easy.
-During your stay, we’ve included a very easy downstream kayak with a guide on the river.
-You’ll be surrounded by views of limestone rock formations and lush green rainforest.
-Visit a Bidayuh tribe on the way back and have a refreshing swim in the river.
+Over the next few days, you can relax and take it easy with a stay on the golden beaches of the Damai Peninsular – sometimes called Santubong – just north of Sarawak’s capital Kuching.
+You can swim in the South China Sea, relax with a book by the pool and simply take it easy.
+During your stay, we’ve included a gentle downstream kayak with a guide on the river.
+You’ll be surrounded by views of limestone rock formations and lush green rainforest, and can even visit a local Bidayuh tribe.

 Explore Gunung Mulu Caves

-You’ll travel further into the jungle past the winding rivers and hidden caves of Mulu National Park.
-The sights, and sounds of the jungle will get you in the mood for your rainforest adventure.
-Our professional guide will take you into the world’s largest limestone caves filled with oddly shaped stalactites and rock formations.
-As the sun goes down you’ll see hundreds of bats flying out of the cave and into the jungle in search of food.
+Next you’ll travel further into the jungle past the winding rivers and hidden caves of Mulu National Park.
+The sights and sounds of the jungle will get you in the mood for your rainforest adventure.
+Our professional guide will take you into the world’s largest limestone caves filled with stalactites and rock formations.
+As the sun goes down you’ll see thousands of bats flying out of the cave and into the jungle in search of food.
+A pretty extraordinary sight!

 Kota Kinabalu & Mount Kinabalu

 You’ll then spend a night in Kota Kinabalu and the next day, you’ll be collected from your hotel and taken into the tropical rainforest by your guide.
 You’ll feel as if you’re King or Queen of the forest as you walk through the treetops across the spectacular canopy walk.
 During our trip, we took a dip into clear spring water and felt completely revitalised afterwards.
 Tonight you’ll stay in a basic national park cottage surrounded by the jungle.